 The transportation sector is one of the most important levers in national efforts for social and economic development.
-Among all modes of transportation, including maritime, air, and road, rail transportation is significant as one of the four major modes of transportation and plays a significant role in multi-sectoral development.
-The Grand Alliance rail line possesses all the attributes of a structuring project, as it not only aims for growth but also acts as a development multiplier in the northern regions.
+Among all modes of transportation, including maritime, air, and road, rail transportation is one of the four major modes of transportation and plays a significant role in multi-sectoral development.
+The Grande Alliance railway line possesses all the attributes of a structuring project, as it not only aims for growth but also acts as a development multiplier in the northern regions.

-The section of the Grand Alliance rail line between Matagami and Rupert River is characterized by a moderately hilly terrain, crossing predominantly clayey soils and peatlands.
-In addition to these unique features, technical solutions have been proposed such as pre-loading embankments to anticipate settlement or excavating compressible soils.
-However, the greatest challenge was designing a route within a 200m corridor, dotted with protected and sensitive areas, including a roadway centered on this corridor with a 42m wide footprint.
+The section of the La Grand Alliance railway line between Matagami and Rupert River is characterized by a moderately hilly terrain, crossing predominantly clayey soils and peatlands.
+In addition to these unique features, technical solutions have been proposed such as pre-loading embankments to accelerate settlement or excavating compressible soils.
+However, the greatest challenge was designing a route within a 200 m corridor, dotted with protected and sensitive areas, including a roadway centered on this corridor with a 42 m wide footprint.
 Deviation from this footprint could not be avoided everywhere, given the size of the curve radii and vertical slopes required by railway standards, in contrast to those of a road.

-Additionally, the section of the rail line between Grevet and Chapais does not present significant difficulties, as some of the railway infrastructure already exists, although it has degraded in some places over time.
-In this regard, the engineer of this section has worked to align the new rail line with the existing infrastructure, both in terms of plan and profile, to avoid unjustified additional costs.
+The section of the railway line between Grevet and Chapais does not present significant difficulties, as some of the railway infrastructure already exists, although it has degraded in some places over time.
+In this regard, the engineer of this section has worked to align the new railway line with the existing infrastructure, both in terms of plan and profile, to avoid unjustified additional costs.